lambdamikel/LambdaSpeak-FS/README.md

 ## Assembly Tipps

-Don't forget the decoupling capacitors (104's) under the ICs!
-If you are going to socket the ICs, then you will need to cut out the middle struts from the DIL sockets to accomodate them.
+- Don't forget the decoupling capacitors (104's) under the ICs!
+- If you are going to socket the ICs, then you will need to cut out the middle struts from the DIL sockets to accomodate them.
+- Use a fine side cutter to cut off the `SQW` and `32K` pins from the RTC module